thixotropist/ghidra_advisor/content/en/docs/Developer_reference/Dependencies.md

 * [Bazel 7.4](https://github.com/bazelbuild/bazel/releases)

-Bazel builds in this workspace generate output in the temporary directory /run/user/1000/bazel, as specified in .bazelrc.
+Bazel builds in this workspace generate output in the temporary directory `/run/user/1000/bazel`, as specified in `.bazelrc`.
 This override can be changed or removed.

 ## Toolchain